infinum/frontend-handbook/JavaScript/Angular.md

 ##### Creating new services

 Use `ng g s MyService` to generate new service.
 NOTE: unlike during component generation, service generation will not create a new dir for the service (although that might change in the future).
+We recommend that you first create a dir for your service and then generate new service inside that dir.

 #### Ejecting

-Do not do it, but if you **ABSOLUTELY HAVE TO** edit the webpack config manually, you can eject the application with `ng eject`.
-Unfortunately there is no way to extend webpack config.
+Do not do it, but if you _absolutely have to_ edit the webpack config manually, you can eject the CLI's webpack config with `ng eject`.

+#### Extending Angular CLI's webpack config

+Since Angular CLI version 6 there is a way to extend the internal webpack config which is used by the CLI by using custom builders.
+To check out the details on how to do this, please see [@angular-builders/custom-webpack](https://github.com/meltedspark/angular-builders/tree/master/packages/custom-webpack).
+This should be enough for most cases, so most probably you will never have to eject the internal webpack config.

+One good example of extending CLI's webpack config can be seen in [Guess.js's Angular implementation](https://guess-js.github.io/docs/angular) for predictive prefetching of lazy-loaded modules.

 #### Devserver proxy